 Esketit was launched by the founders of Latvian lending group Creamfinance.
-This platform lists mostly short-term consumer loans with annual interest interest rates between 10% and 14%.
+This platform lists mostly short-term consumer loans with annual interest rates between 12% and 14%.
 They’re secured by a buyback guarantee A buyback guarantee is a guarantee provided by the platform or a loan originator.
 If repayment of a loan is delayed by more than a given delay (usually 30 or 60 days), the platform or loan originator will buy back the loan.
 The guarantee may cover only part of the capital, or in a much more interesting case, both the capital and accrued interests.
 As the conditions vary from one platform to another, it’s very important to check this point. which triggers after a 60 days delay.

 My opinion on Esketit